Jayavarshini1711/Leetcode/README.md

 # Leetcode Problem Solutions
 This repository contains my solutions to various Leetcode problems.
-It serves as a record of my learning journey and a reference for preparing technical interviews using clean, optimized code in Python
+It serves as a record of my learning journey and a reference for preparing technical interviews using clean, optimized code in C++.

 ## Array